Pain may be an ongoing problem even after successful treatment for cancer; effective pain management, however, may be overlooked.

 I have often been consulted on and have treated patients with pain related to a wide variety of cancers, but have only rarely seen patients treated for breast cancer.
-Furthermore, many of the breast cancer patients I have seen were not referred by their treating physicians but by family members or friends in a healthcare profession who were acquainted with me.
+Furthermore, many of the breast cancer patients I have seen were not referred by their treating physicians but by family members or friends in a health care profession who were acquainted with me.
 Many of my colleagues in pain management also tell me they have had limited experience with patients with breast cancer.

-I see three possible explanations for this: either breast cancer patients rarely experience pain after diagnosis and treatment; or, oncologists and surgeons who are treating these patients are much more knowledgeable about pain management than their colleagues who treat other forms of cancer because, as repeated studies have shown, most practitioners in the latter group have limited knowledge about treating pain; or, the treating physicians are failing to properly address the pain.
+I see 3 possible explanations for this: either breast cancer patients rarely experience pain after diagnosis and treatment; or, oncologists and surgeons who are treating these patients are much more knowledgeable about pain management than their colleagues who treat other forms of cancer because, as repeated studies have shown, most practitioners in the latter group have limited knowledge about treating pain; or, the treating physicians are failing to properly address the pain.
 I lean toward the last explanation.

 Two new studies highlight how frequent a problem pain is among those with breast cancer and how essential it is to provide more effective pain management for them.

 The first study evaluated pain in 860 patients with breast cancer a year after they had undergone either breast-conserving surgery or mastectomy with axillary surgery involving lymph node dissection or sentinel node biopsy.1 All the patients had undergone preoperative pain assessment and, in addition to their medical histories, had completed two instruments for evaluating depression and anxiety.
-The same data was collected 12 months after the surgery.
+The same data were collected 12 months after the surgery.

-At the 12 month follow-up, 34% of patients had no pain, 50% had mild pain, and 16% had moderate or severe pain.
+At the 12-month follow-up, 34% of patients had no pain, 50% had mild pain, and 16% had moderate or severe pain.
 The factors most predictive for the presence of pain were:

-o chronic preoperative pain
+• Chronic preoperative pain

-o axillary lymph node dissection
+• Axillary lymph node dissection

-o chemotherapy and radiation therapy
+• Chemotherapy and radiation therapy

 These factors are what would be expected.
 If someone had a chronic pain condition unrelated to breast cancer, it would not be a surprise that treating the cancer would have little effect on that condition.
-In fact, with the focus on the breast cancer, other non-life threatening painful conditions might take a back seat.
+In fact, with the focus on the breast cancer, other non–life-threatening painful conditions might take a back seat.

 Chemotherapy and radiation therapy can each cause chronic pain that may be even more severe than that related to either the cancer itself or surgery.
 Both can lead to a variety of pain syndromes, most notably neuropathic pain that is a result of injury to or destruction of nerves and is among the most difficult types of pain to treat.
 It is worth noting that although many physicians believe that the opioid analgesics are always the optimal medications for the treatment of pain, other medications, particularly the anti-epileptics and the serotonin-norepinephrine reuptake inhibitors, are often much more effective for neuropathic pain.